nunsinee/semester-project/README.md

 -   A list of featured products
 -   A search text box.
 When filtering by title or product description, if it matching , it show result product and link to product details page.
--   an add to cart button,This will toggle the product in and out of a cart array stored in local storage.
+-   An add to cart button,This will toggle the product in and out of a cart array stored in local storage.
+-   Display Cart and Product detail and price

 ### Admin section: